Khachkar: Present

 A modern-day khachkar carver's workshop in downtown Yerevan.

 The art of carving khachkars has witnessed a rebirth as a symbol of Armenian culture in the 20th century.

 There are hundreds of khachkars worldwide, many of which are memorials to commemorate the victims of the Armenian genocide.
-Khachkars have been placed in various locations, including at the Vatican Museums, Canterbury Cathedral's memorial garden, St Mary's Cathedral, Sydney, Colorado State Capitol, Temple of Peace, Cardiff, Christ Church Cathedral, Dublin, and elsewhere.
+Khachkars have been placed in a multitude of locations, including at the Vatican Museums, Canterbury Cathedral's memorial garden, St Mary's Cathedral, Sydney, Colorado State Capitol, Temple of Peace, Cardiff, Christ Church Cathedral, Dublin, and elsewhere.

 According to one count, there are nearly 30 khachkars on public locations in France.
 Some 20 khachkars are located in Poland, which is home to an important Armenian community since the Late Middle Ages.

 Armenian khachkars have been acquired or donated to many museums or temporarily represented at significant exhibitions all around the world such as at the British Museum (donated by Vazgen I in 1977), the Metropolitan Museum of Art or the Special Exhibition of the National Museum of Ethnology, Osaka, Japan.